BSc

 What will I learn?

-In the first foundation year, you will be introduced to the following:
+In the first foundation year, you will be introduced to core components of Environmental Earth Science.

 In your third year you will develop further in: